 Do Scouts Need Waterproof Footwear?

-Unless you’ll often be walking through streams, waterproof footwear is rarely a good option for Scouting.
+Unless you’ll often be walking through streams, or are in a very rainly climate, waterproof footwear might not be the best option.
 I’d recommend choosing a mesh-top shoe that is breathable and can dry quickly.
 As a bonus, these breathable shoes are often lighter and less costly than their waterproof counterparts!

 How Much Should Scouting Footwear Cost?